This function recursively calculates k-th order moment of truncated normal distribution.

 precalculated normal cumulative distribution functions

-with mean mean
+with mean mean and standard deviation

-at points given by x_lower
+sd at points given by x_lower.

 non-negative numeric matrix of precalculated normal

-density functions with mean mean
+density functions with mean mean and standard deviation sd at

-points given by x_upper
+points given by x_upper.

 non-negative numeric matrix of